snapappointments/bootstrap-select-temp/README.md

 <h1 align="center">bootstrap-select</h1>

 <p align="center">
 	<strong>The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.
-Now with Bootstrap 4 support.</strong>
+Now with Bootstrap 4 support and material design theme</strong>
 </p>

 <p align="center">